 Lucas: Yeah, I’ve done that but I was trying to focus on the positive.

 Open Mic: I’ve done that too.
-Often on social media, where there are definitely times I have to stop myself from allowing the worse of my snarkiness come out.
+Often on social media, where there are definitely times I have to stop myself from allowing the worst of my snarkiness come out.
 There was a story that I saw a few days ago about a women who has some ailment where she sweats blood and I started to write “I get that every week around deadline time.”
 Then I realized that was just totally inappropriate.
 There’s no way to post that without coming across like an asshole.

 Lucas: There’s a slogan all the recovery programs used that basically says to pause when agitated, which is always good advice.
 And it always helps when I’ve written something and then take a break.
 I come back and look at it again, and maybe it is too far over the OB [out of bounds] marker.
 Or maybe it’s like when somebody stretches the joke to the point where it’s like, “hey man, you’re working too hard.”